 No...maybe.
 Let us explain...

-If you are uploading a stencil directly from OmniGraffle, the Stenciltown website uses the file’s preview image as the default.
+If uploading a stencil directly from OmniGraffle, the Stenciltown website uses the file’s preview image as the default.
 If you’re okay with how that appears, great!
 However, if you aren’t happy with that preview, you can create a custom preview image and then upload that to your stencil on the Stenciltown website.
 To do that, log in to your Stenciltown account, locate the stencil in question, and click Edit to make changes to the stencil’s profile on Stenciltown.

 How do I create a Custom Preview Image of my stencil?